MaSoMoTr/MaSoMoTr/README.md

 This is an implementation of the pipeline to track unmarked mice of similar appearance.
 The technique and characterization are described in the paper https://biorxiv.org/cgi/content/short/2021.10.20.464614v1

 ## Installation
-The code has been run successfully on Windows with an NVIDIA GPU
+The code has been run successfully on Windows 7 and 10 with an NVIDIA GPU (Titan XP and RTX2070)
 1. Clone this repository
 2. [Anaconda](https://www.anaconda.com/distribution/) is highly recommended to install Python 3
 3. Install dependencies with our provided Anaconda environments